Senior Care Costs / Aging Care Calculator

 How much does eldercare cost?
-The answer depends both on the type of care and one’s geographic location within the US.
-Follows is an overview of senior care services and residential living situations and their average costs.
+The answer depends both on the type of care and one’s geographic location within the U.S. Follows is an overview of senior care services and residential living situations and their average costs.
 Alternatively, use our Cost of Care Calculator

 Home care aides provide non-medical assistance to seniors such as helping with personal hygiene, laundry, cooking and transportation.
 Paradoxically, home care does not necessarily need to be provided in the home.
 It can also be provided to persons residing in assisted living.
 Location does not impact price.
 Typically, a home care aide will visit a home several times a week for visits lasting from 2 – 8 hours.
-In 2017, the national average for non-medical, in-home care is $21 / hour with different state averages ranging from $16 - $26 / hour.
+In 2019, the national average for non-medical, in-home care is $21 / hour with different state averages ranging from $16 - $28 / hour.

 It should be noted these are average costs from home care agencies.
 Private individuals can be retained to provide some of the same services with fees 20-30% lower.
 Search for a home care agency

 Home health aides offer skilled care such as checking patients’ pulse, temperature and respiration and assisting with medical equipment such as ventilators.
 They will visit the home as much as medically necessary but typically for shorter periods of time than home care aide visits.
-In 2017, the national average is $21 / hour with different state averages ranging from $16 - $27 / hour.
+In 2019, the national average is $22 / hour with different state averages ranging from $16 - $29 / hour.

 Adult day medical care provides the supervisory and social aspects of adult day care and offers more intensive health and therapeutic services for individuals with severe medical problems and those at risk of requiring nursing home care.
 Families should expect to pay 5% - 15% more for adult day health / medical care than for regular adult day (social) care.

-Assisted living residences provide help with activities of daily living including basic health services, recreational and social activities.
+Assisted living residences provide help with activities of daily living, such as bathing, dressing, mobility, toiletry, medication management, and light housecleaning, basic health services, supervision, and recreational and social activities.
 Cost is usually made up of monthly rent with additional fees based on the level of attention the resident requires.
-In 2017, the national average amount paid is $3,750 / month and different state averages range from $2,600 to $5,750.
-Patients requiring Alzheimer’s or dementia care in memory care homes costs an additional $1,200 / month on average.
+In 2019, the national average amount paid is $4,000 / month, and different state averages range from $2,844 to $9,266.
+Patients requiring Alzheimer’s or dementia care in memory care homes, also called Alzheimer’s units, costs an additional 20 - 30% more per month on average.
 Find assisted Living and Alzheimer's care communities

 1. Extensive or Life Care Contract is the most expensive option and covers all long-term care costs at no additional fees.
 This option offers a predictable monthly fee regardless of the needs of the individual.
-Therefore, they enable families to build a payment plan the remainder of the senior’s lifetime.
+Therefore, they enable families to build a payment plan for the remainder of the senior’s lifetime.

 2. Modified or Continuing Care Contract is less expensive than a Life Care Contract, but restricts the total number of days one can receive long term care.
 Should the senior require additional care, it can be purchased at the time for a discounted rate.
 Therefore, while less expensive, there may be unexpected future costs.